 Antibodies that cross-react between coronavirus strains may be highly desirable in the population but for in vitro diagnostic SARS-CoV-2 antibody tests it is essential that such tests do not detect antibodies individuals have raised against the other endemic CoVs.
 The FDA publishes a list of potentially cross-reacting markers that manufacturers of SARS-CoV-2 antibody tests wishing to gain Emergency Use Authorisation should ensure are not recognised by their test.
 These include antibodies to the 4 circulating human CoVs as well as antibodies raised against various other infectious diseases.

 Patient/donor serum and plasma specimens collected before the COVID-19 pandemic and containing measured levels of these potential cross-reactors are available at Logical Biological.
-Contact us or see a list of our COVID-19 products / our full product list.

 The current US FDA list (as of 23rd September 2020) is: